This post was originally published on Nov 11, 2019 and updated on June 27, 2020.

 However, Freddie continues to struggle.
 Today, he was triggered by an argument with another student, and in his anger, he threw his chair, overturned his desk, and ran from the room.

-They make a plan.
+- Plan – They make a plan.
 Freddie will not be allowed to return to the classroom that day (consequence) and maybe not the next day, depending on when it happened.
-After he resets and regulates, Freddie may well be able to handle himself in the classroom that day, but we are not going to send him back.
+After he resets and regulates, Freddie may well be able to handle himself in the classroom for the rest that day, but we are not going to send him back.

 The important thing to note in the example, is that we did not lead with the consequence—we led with the relationship, and then we followed up with the consequence.
 And more often than not, the student will expect and willingly serve the consequence.

 And what can we take away from this?
-That we should stop throwing things at each other from across the room, stuck in our corners and digging in to our own thinking.
+We need to stop throwing things at each other from across the room; stuck in our corners and digging into our own thinking.
 Let’s find the common ground and work together.

-Kids today certainly aren’t getting any easier to reach—but it’s still our calling to reach them.
-And we wish you well as you dig into this important, life-changing work!
+Kids today certainly aren’t getting any easier to reach, but it’s still our calling to reach them.
+We wish you well as you dig into this important, life-changing work!